 Is Wasabi Bad for Dogs?

-The research on this Japanese horseradish and its consumption by the canine has clarified that this vegetable usually doesn’t contain any toxic compounds for toxicosis inside the stomach of the dog.
-But it is said to be bad for dogs because of the spicy taste of the vegetable.
+The research on this Japanese horseradish and its consumption by the canine has clarified that this vegetable usually does not contain any toxic compounds for toxicosis inside the dog’s stomach.
+However, it is said to be bad for dogs because of the spicy vegetable taste.

 Are Wasabi Peas Safe for Canine Consumption?